elegant-scipy/elegant-scipy/markdown/ch3.markdown

     return g
 ```

-There's a few things to notice here:
+Here's a few reasons why we think this is a brilliant piece of code:

+- `ndi.generic_filter` iterates over array elements *with their neighbors*.
+  (Use `numpy.ndindex` to simply iterate over array indices.)
-- we return "0.0" from the filter function because `generic_filter` requires
+- We return "0.0" from the filter function because `generic_filter` requires
   the filter function to return a float.
 However, we will ignore the filter
   output, and only use it for its "side effect" of adding edges to the graph.
-- the loops are not nested several levels deep.
+- The loops are not nested several levels deep.
 This makes the code more
   compact, easier to take in in one go.
-- the code works identically for 1D, 2D, 3D, or even 8D images!
+- The code works identically for 1D, 2D, 3D, or even 8D images!
-- if we want to add support for diagonal connectivity, we just need to
+- If we want to add support for diagonal connectivity, we just need to
   change the `connectivity` parameter to `ndi.generate_binary_structure`
-- `ndi.generic_filter` iterates over array elements *with their neighbors*;
-  use `numpy.ndindex` to simply iterate over array indices.

-Overall, I think this is just a brilliant piece of code.

 ## Putting it all together: mean color segmentation